 Warinner was named the 2014 FootballScoop offensive line coach of the year.
 He is the first coach to earn offensive line coach of the year honors from FootballScoop twice and he joins a short list of three other coaches -- Mark Helfrich, Kliff Kingsbury and Philip Montgomery -- to be named a FootballScoop positional coach of the year twice.
 He also won the award in 2012.

 Warinner's honors also include being named a 2014 Rivals.com Top 25 recruiter.
-In 2012, Rivals.com named Warinner one of the Top 20 "hottest assistant coaches" in the nation and prior to coming to Ohio State in 2011, he was a finalist for the FootballScoop offensive line coach of the year.
+In 2012, Rivals.com named Warinner one of the Top 20 "hottest assistant coaches" in the nation and prior to going to Ohio State in 2011, he was a finalist for the FootballScoop offensive line coach of the year.

 Minnesota will be the ninth school that Warinner has coached at, as he has also spent time at Akron, Michigan State, Army, Air Force, Kansas, Illinois, Notre Dame and Ohio State.